-There are two possibilities for transfer students wishing to use previously earned General Education credits to fulfill either of the thematic rubrics outlined above.
+There are two possibilities for transfer students wishing to use previously earned Core Curriculum credits to fulfill either of the thematic rubrics outlined above.
+At least one of the four required Integrative Inquiry courses must be completed at AUP.
 Option 1.
-Establish equivalency for an AUP course that carries General Education classification.
+Establish equivalency for an AUP course that carries Core Curriculum classification.
 This is done by completing the course substitution paperwork.
 Option 2.
-Some courses that are not direct equivalents could still be suitable for General Education equivalence.
-Students who would like courses to be considered for equivalence should submit full course syllabi for review by the General Education Committee.
+Some courses that are not direct equivalents could still be suitable for Core Curriculum equivalence.
+Students who would like courses to be considered for equivalence should submit full course syllabi for review by the Global Liberal Arts Core Curriculum Committee.
 These syllabi can be submitted directly to the Associate Dean for Academic Administration, who will take care of all communication between the student and the Committee.